nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 ### <a name="publish-non-variable-draft"></a> Publish Non Variable Draft
 #### <a name="publish-non-variable-draft-endpoint"></a> /publish/&lt;non-variable-draft-concept-id&gt;/&lt;native-id&gt;

-Non variable drafts can be published, i.e. ingested into CMR as non variable concept, through non variable draft publishing endpoint.
+Non variable drafts can be published, i.e. ingested into CMR as non variable concept, through the non variable draft publishing endpoint.

 Example: Publish non variable draft OOD1200000005-PROV1 using native-id orderoption1.
 Note: if Content-Type is passed in, use it, otherwise use the format stored in the database for OOD1200000005-PROV1.